quotient-im/Quaternion/README.md

 If you run Quaternion from a console on Windows and want to see log messages, set `QT_LOGGING_TO_CONSOLE=1` so that the output is redirected to the console.

 When chasing bugs and investigating crashes, it helps to increase the debug level.
-Thanks to [@eang:matrix.org](https://matrix.to/#/@eang:matrix.org]), libqmatrixclient uses Qt logging categories - the "Troubleshooting" section of the library's `README.md` elaborates on how to setup logging.
+Thanks to [@eang:matrix.org](https://matrix.to/#/@eang:matrix.org]), libQuotient uses Qt logging categories - the "Troubleshooting" section of the library's `README.md` elaborates on how to setup logging.
 Note that Quaternion itself doesn't use Qt logging categories yet, only the library does.

 You may also want to set `QT_MESSAGE_PATTERN` to make logs slightly more informative (see https://doc.qt.io/qt-5/qtglobal.html#qSetMessagePattern for the format description).
 My (@kitsune's) `QT_MESSAGE_PATTERN` looks as follows:
 `%{time h:mm:ss.zzz}|%{category}|%{if-debug}D%{endif}%{if-info}I%{endif}%{if-warning}W%{endif}%{if-critical}C%{endif}%{if-fatal}F%{endif}|%{message}` (the scary `%{if}`s are just encoding the logging level into its initial letter).